aldante1/mcp-todoist/README_POKE.md

 > "Complete the task 'Submit report' and create a follow-up task for next week"

 > "Get all my projects and their task counts"

+> "Show me my daily task overview"

+> "What tasks are overdue today?"

+> "Give me a summary of my tasks for this week"

 ## 🐛 Troubleshooting